Suppression of dark-state polariton collapses in cold-atom quantum memory: Experiment

 We try to suppress the effect of the DSP collapses by polarizing the atomic cloud.
 Here we use the polarizing beam and set the polarization of the control and signal beam to both be $\sigma^+$, with the magnetic field in the direction of the beams.
 This way we excite fewer distinct spin waves, that are non-degenerate due to the Zeeman splitting.

 To describe this situation, we rewrite Eq. (\ref{eq1}) by taking into account that we use $\sigma^+$-polarized signal and control beams.
-In this case, the only allowed coherences are ones with $m = n$.
+In this case, the only allowed coherences are ones with $m = n$ and their energies are equidistant with a difference of $2\omega_L$ as shown in Fig \ref{fig1}(c).
 This results in

 where we denoted $P_{m, m} = p_m$.
 We see that, in this case, the revivals occur every half Larmor period and not only every Larmor period as in the previous section.